kayaelle/obv3-vc-wallet-demo/readme.md

 * This demo isn't using an Open Badge context yet but that is coming soon.
 In the short-term, Open Badge properties are linked to directly in the context of the example badge data.

-* Submitted issue for vc wrapped in a vc not working properly.
-See issue: https://github.com/digitalcredentials/learner-credential-wallet/issues/162
+* Submitted issue for vc wrapped in a vp not working properly.
+See issue: https://github.com/digitalcredentials/learner-credential-wallet/issues/162 (Update: issue has been resolved and this will be updated here soon)

 * Wallet may not accept svg and svg is a valid badge image format.